Occidental posts quarterly loss on impairment, charges

-(Reuters) - Occidental Petroleum Corp (OXY.N) reported a quarterly loss on Thursday, as it took more than $1.7 billion in impairment and other charges.
+Feb 27 (Reuters) - Occidental Petroleum Corp reported a quarterly loss on Thursday, as it took more than $1.7 billion in impairment and other charges.

 The oil and gas producer reported net loss attributable to shareholders of $1.34 billion, or $1.50 per share, in the fourth quarter ended Dec.
 31, compared with a profit of $706 million, or 93 cents per share, a year earlier.